latex3/latex3.github.io/latex3/code/index.md

 permalink: /latex3/code/
 ---

-# LaTeX3 Development Code
+# LaTeX3 development code

+The broader LaTeX3 code consists of a number of modules targeting different functionality intended as building blocks within LaTeX2e and/or as stand-alone code prototyping ideas for future development.
+These modules are currently managed using version control in a single GitHub repository named [`latex3`](https://github.com/latex3/latex3).

+Notable LaTeX packages part of this repository include `l3kernel/expl3` and `l3packages/xparse`.
+Full information about the packages included in the repository is documented in the top-level [README](https://github.com/latex3/latex3/blob/master/README.md) of the repository.

+The LaTeX3 code is managed using [`l3build`](https://github.com/latex3/l3build) configuration files. `l3build` is a cross-platform Lua program for automating the building and testing process of (primarily) LaTeX package files, and it is also developed by the LaTeX3 team.

 ## Obtaining it

-Some of the current LaTeX3 development code is held under version control in a SVN repository and can be accessed publicly via a web interface, where it can be downloaded as single files.
-However, you might prefer to get hold of the files via anonymous SVN access in which case you can get a working copy from the repository at [https://latex-project.org/svnroot/experimental/trunk/](#fixme) using a Subversion client.

-Please remember that this material is intended only for experimentation and comments; thus any aspect of it, e.g., the user interface or the functionality, may change and, in fact, is very likely to change.
-For this reason it is explicitly forbidden to place this material on CD-ROM distributions or public servers.
+Most of the LaTeX3 code is available and kept up-to-date through a TeX distribution.
+For example, in TeX Live you can update to the latest version of `l3kernel`, which provides the programming layer `expl3`, using:

+    tlmgr update l3kernel

+If you wish to test using unreleased code in GitHub, you may clone the repository using

+    git clone git@github.com:latex3/latex3.git

+To install packages from the development repository, using `l3build` as follows:

+    cd l3kernel
+    texlua build.lua install

+You may also wish to ‘fork’ the repository on GitHub and clone your fork if you wish to make changes to me code and contribute them back via [Pull Requests](https://github.com/latex3/latex3/blob/master/CONTRIBUTING.md).

+## Bug reports

+You may raise any issues in the [Issue Tracker](https://github.com/latex3/latex3/issues).
+These issues are usually intended to report issues relating to the code, such as documentation clarifications, missed functionality, or bugs.

 ## Discussing it

-These concepts, as well as their implementation, are under discussion on the list LATEX-L. You can join this list, which is intended solely for discussing ideas and concepts for future versions of LaTeX, by sending mail to <mailto:listserv@URZ.UNI-HEIDELBERG.DE> containing the line
+The concepts developed by the LaTeX3 development code, as well as their implementation, are under discussion on the mailing list ‘LATEX-L’.
+You can join this list, which is intended solely for discussing ideas and concepts for future versions of LaTeX, by sending mail to <mailto:listserv@URZ.UNI-HEIDELBERG.DE> containing the line

-`SUBSCRIBE LATEX-L Your Name`
+    SUBSCRIBE LATEX-L Your Name

 ### Listserv web interface